tanchongmin/agentjo/README.md

 5. Submit a pull request

 # What are we looking out for?
-1. Contributing example Agents and Functions.
-Agents can now be contributed easily using `agent.contribute_agent()` and the entire Agent code with all the functions and memory will be converted to text-based code and put on the TaskGen GitHub.
-Do share your use cases actively so that other people can benefit :) These Agents can be downloaded by others via `agent.load_community_agent(agent_name)`
+1. Contributing Agent Wrappers and Memory Classes in contrib folder
-2. Jupyter Notebooks showcasing what could be done with the framework for something useful.
+2. Contribute Jupyter Notebooks in contrib folder showcasing what could be done with the framework for something useful.
 Let your imagination guide you, we look forward to see what you create
 3. Other Known Limitations - Do test the framework out extensively and note its failure cases.
 We will see if we can address them, if not we will put them in Known Limitations.
 4. (For the prompt engineer).
 If you could find a better way to make the prompts work, let us know directly - we do need to test this out across all Tutorial Jupyter Notebooks to make sure that it really works with existing datasets.
 Also, if you are using other LLMs beside OpenAI, and find the prompts do not work as well - try to rejig your own prompts and let us know as well!